vinevi/mm6-chaos/README.md

 # mm6-chaos

 An attempt to make something similar to Chaos Mod for Grand Theft Auto games but for Might & Magic VI.
-Based on https://github.com/GrayFace/MMExtension
+Based on: https://github.com/GrayFace/MMExtension

 Events can be added without altering the core parts by adding new scripts to the modules/chaos/events directory